ByteworksHomeLab/smitchell.github.io/_posts/2020-11-22-sidenote-k8s-on-raspbian.md

 ---
 layout: sidenote
-title:  "How to Install Rancher Labs k3s on Raspbian"
+title:  "How to Install Rancher Labs k3s on Raspbian or Ubuntu"
 url: /how-to-install-k3s-on-raspbian
 comments: true
 date: 2020-11-22